Planting the Next Crop of Garlic?

 Planting the Garlic Cloves

 We plant garlic in mounded rows and keep the cloves about eight inches apart.
 Some folks plant cloves closer together (3-6") though we've found 8" spacing works well.
-To make the holes for planting garlic, use a dibble or a dibber, or a small spade.
-When using a small spade, we dig holes that are two to three inches deep.
+To make the holes for planting garlic, we grasp the clove pointy-side up and form a triangle-shaped wedge with our five fingers.
+By wiggling our fingers, and pressing into the soil, the clove easily finds its resting place 2-3 inches into the loose, fluffy soil.
+When planting thousands of garlic cloves, some folks use a dibble or a dibber.
+Keep in mind a dibbler can compress the soil and make it more difficult for the garlic roots to get established!
 Cloves are placed in the holes pointy-side up and the root side faced down.

 To Mulch or Not to Mulch?